Lynching of Ed Johnson

 Johnson, while in jail, made a Christian profession and was baptized.
 He publicly forgave those who were about to execute him.
-On Johnson's tombstone are his final words "God Bless you all.
-I AM A Innocent Man." at the top.
+On the top of Johnson's tombstone are his final words "God Bless you all.
+I AM A Innocent Man."
 On the bottom is written "Blessed are the dead that die in the Lord".
 Johnson was the second African American to be lynched on Walnut Street Bridge.
 Alfred Blount was the first, thirteen years earlier, in 1893.

+Johnson's conviction was posthumously vacated in 2000, after a judge ruled that his right to a fair trial had been violated.

 Rape and trial

 During December 1905, the Chattanooga area experienced what a local newspaper referred to as a black "crime wave".
 Between December 11 and 23, black suspects allegedly committed one rape, one assault, and one assault and burglary.
 On Christmas Eve, a black gambler fatally shot a Chattanooga constable, and on Christmas Day, police received reports of eight robberies or assaults committed by black suspects.
 In each instance, the victim was white.
 Although police arrested several suspects for these crimes, including the man who admitted to killing the constable (he claimed that he had acted in self-defense), Chattanooga residents made no attempts to lynch the alleged criminals.
 As news of the crime wave spread, however, racial fear and tension in the city dramatically increased.

 The Ed Johnson case occurred within this atmosphere of heightened racial fear.
 On January 23, 1906, Nevada Taylor was attacked while walking home from a streetcar stop to the cottage at the Chattanooga Forest Hills Cemetery, which she shared with her father, the cemetery's caretaker.
 She lost consciousness during the attack, and afterwards could remember little beyond the fact that her assailant had been a black man who approached her from behind and wrapped a leather strap around her neck.
 A doctor who examined her shortly after the attack determined that she had been sexually assaulted.

 The search for her attacker was led by Hamilton County Sheriff Shipp.
 The morning after the attack, he arrested James Broaden, a black man fitting Taylor's description of her attacker who worked in the area.
 The next day, he arrested Ed Johnson after receiving a report that he had been witnessed holding a leather strap near the streetcar stop on the night of the attack.

 On the night that Johnson was arrested, a mob of 1500 white Chattanooga metropolitan residents surrounded the prison and demanded that Johnson be handed over to them, along with two other black men accused of capital crimes.
 Anticipating such an attempt and desiring to protect the prisoner, Sheriff Shipp and Hamilton County Judge Samuel D. McReynolds had evacuated Broaden and Johnson to Nashville, Tennessee, earlier that day to await trial.
 McReynolds spoke to the mob and promised swift justice through the legal system.
 Other local business leaders also spoke.
 The mob reluctantly dispersed, but not before causing significant damage to the jailhouse doors.